Finally I can show you a square that I made some weeks ago.

 Finally I managed to write down the two missing patterns for my Tunisian phone cozies.
 Yes, I know, it took some time…

-These little bags were created when I was experimenting a bit with different techniques in Tunisian crochet.
-In case you just started with Tunisian crochet they are great to practice some new techniques and / or stitches.
-Or perhaps they will inspire you to make something beautiful yourself in Tunisian crochet.
+I created these little bags while experimenting with different Tunisian crochet techniques.
+If you’ve just started Tunisian crochet, they are great for practising new techniques and/or stitches.
+Or perhaps they will inspire you to create something beautiful with Tunisian crochet yourself.

-My little pouches are made for an iPhone 14 Pro and measure about 9,5 x 17 cm.
-However, the size is easy to adjust for all 4 patterns.
+The bags are designed for an iPhone 14 Pro and measure approximately 9.5 x 17 cm.
+However, the size of all 4 patterns can be easily adjusted.

-I used Stylecraft Special DK in different colours and a 4,5 mm Tunisian hook.
-You will need about 20 – 25 g of yarn for one pouch, so the patterns are also great to use up some left overs.
+I used Stylecraft Special DK in various colours and a 4.5 mm Tunisian crochet hook.
+Each bag requires approximately 20 to 25 g of yarn, making the patterns ideal for using up leftover yarn.

-It is made only with Tunisian simple stitch and decorated by weaving in some colourful threads.
+The cozy is decorated afterwards by weaving in some colourful threads.

 Phone Cozy #2